viktorlott/ColormazeGame-App/README.md

 ### Information

-> Connect the colored nodes to a node with the same color by pressing down on a node and dragging over the empty block until you find the right node.
+> Connect all the color nodes to each respective twin node, by doing this you will fill the board with color.
+Beware, when you connect blocks together you cant go through colored paths.
+To connect nodes you first need to hold your finger on a node - then start dragging over the empty block until you find the right node.

-> End goal is to fill all the empty blocks on the board with colors.
+> As stated above, the end goal is to fill the entire board with colors, by doing this you will be greeted with a *unlock* sound and a new map to solve.
+If your in time mode, you will have to finish as far as you can.

 #### Link to App Store